Hell Drivers: Home media

-The film was released on DVD, with various extras, in 2007 by Network Distributing in an anamorphically enhanced ratio of 1.77:1.
-A little of the original 1.96:1 VistaVision (70mm) image is cropped at the sides, which is just noticeable in a few shots.

-On 20 March 2017, Network Distributing issued a Blu-ray, with the film restored by the BFI, and included a swathe of special features.
+In 2007 Network Distributing released the film on DVD in an anamorphically enhanced ratio of 1.77:1.
+A little of the original 1.96:1 VistaVision (wide-frame) image is cropped at the sides, just noticeable in a few shots.
+The DVD featured commentary by sound assistant Harry Fairbairn and journalist Andrew Robertson, and extras including Look in on Hell Drivers.
+On 20 March 2017, Network issued a Blu-ray with the film restored by the BFI, and the same extras as the DVD.